Tafari-K/Lofi/README.md

 *

 ### **Honorable mentions**
-* A special thanks to my mentor Richard for his feedback and encouragement along the different stages of creating this page.
+* A huge thanks to my mentor Richard for his feedback and encouragement along the different stages of creating this page.
 * Thanks to Code Institute for providing the resources and support to complete this project.